shashankkumarIITB/shashankkumarIITB/README.md

 - 👋 Hi, I’m Shashank Kumar
+- 🏫 I graduated with Computer Science major from Indian Institute of Technology, Bombay
 - 👀 I’m interested in Finance, Tech, AI, DevOps
 - 🌱 I’m currently exploring around startup ideas
 - 💞️ I’m looking to collaborate on projects related to finance
 - 📫 Reach out to me at shashankkumar.cse.iitb@gmail.com
+- 📮 Connect with me on [Linkedin](https://www.linkedin.com/in/shashankkumariitb/)

 <!---
 shashankkumarIITB/shashankkumarIITB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.